GEWONN/gewonn.github.io/index.md

 ---
 title: Goals and Values
 feature_image: "images/GewonnLogo.jpg"
-excerpt: "GeWoNN brings together language and reading researchers working on the German language and provides a forum for discussing research-specific questions and improvements in the field."
+excerpt: "GeWoNN is a network of researchers interested in language and reading in the German language.
+GeWoNN's members are spread across multiple European institutions, and meet to discuss research-specific questions and improvements in the field."
 ---

-GeWoNN brings together language and reading researchers working on the German language and provides a forum for discussing research-specific questions and improvements in the field.
-We value openness, honesty, fairness, and inclusivity, and hope to attract members who are genuinely interested in improving reading research and academia, more generally.
+GeWoNN is a network of researchers interested in language and reading in the German language.
+GeWoNN's members are spread across multiple European institutions, and meet to discuss research-specific questions and improvements in the field.
+We value openness, honesty, fairness, and inclusivity, and hope to attract members interested in improving reading research, and academia more generally.